 Here are some ideas for saving your energy when you eat.

 - Try eating smaller meals more often throughout the day instead of a few larger meals.

 - Rest after you eat and before you clean up.

 - Ask your doctor about services that deliver meals.

 If you have a health condition that makes you tired, or if you're recovering from illness or injury, here are some ideas for conserving energy when you have sex or intimate time.

 - Think about what could help you be more comfortable.

 Share your thoughts with your partner or partners, and come up with solutions together.

 - Choose the time of day when you have more energy.

-- If you have COPD, use your bronchodilator medicine before you have sex.
-This can reduce your shortness of breath.
+Use your bronchodilator medicine before you have sex.
+This can improve your shortness of breath.